TanStack/query/README.md

 ## `ReactQueryProvider`

-`ReactQueryProvider` is required and can optionally define defaults for all instances of `useQuery` and `useMutate` through your app:
+`ReactQueryProvider` is optional and can be used to define defaults for all instances of `useQuery` through your app:

 ```js
 <ReactQueryProvider